 It was first mentioned at SMX in July and Matt Cutts has now officially announced the tool at PubCon.

-Essentially you upload a list of backlinks and tell Google to ignore them when it is ranking your site.
+Essentially all the Google Disavow tool does is it allows you to upload a list of links and tell Google to ignore them when it is ranking your site.

 Here is the official explanation-

 “If you believe your site’s ranking is being harmed by low-quality links you do not control, you can ask Google not to take them into account when assessing your site.”

 If you read that and think that is the holy grail solution to fix all of your current ranking issues – stop right now and think about this properly.